 If there are extractions there will typically be a $17.50 fee for each hydromorphone (or buprenorphine) injection and $17.50 for an injection of an anti-inflammatory drug.
 Pain management is not optional.
 We will give narcotics and anti-inflammatory meds if a pet has extractions.
 Typically we give one anti-inflammatory med and one narcotic to each pet that gets extractions.
 Again, nerve blocks, our therapeutic laser for analgesia are FREE.

 If the dental requires extractions, clearly there is added anesthesia time, sterile surgical instruments, suture, doctor time, nursing time, and nerve blocks.
 We don’t charge “per tooth” extraction time as sometimes teeth just fall out whereas other times it may be quite tricky.
 Dr. Sutton is a pretty efficient surgeon and tries very hard to keep the bill low.

 OF COURSE, IF YOUR PET HAS EXTRACTIONS IT WILL GO HOME ON PAIN MEDICATIONS POST OPERATIVELY AND POSSIBLY ANTIBIOTIC AS WELL.

 We try not to keep pets under anesthesia longer than 120 minutes.
 Dr Sutton knows a lot of veterinarians who will leave a pet under anesthesia for a dental for 3 or 4 hours at a time, but she disagrees with this mentality.
 And, she has been in practice since 1993 and has a speed and confidence with dental extractions.
 If a pet is doing well under anesthesia we may extend the dental beyond her usual 120 minute cut off, but we take into account how the pet is doing including vital signs, blood pressure, end tidal CO2 and temperature.
 IF there is more pathology than we can do under one anesthetic procedure, we may wake the pet up and reschedule a 2nd dental procedure.

-IF A PET HAS GINGIVAL POCKETS: We commonly use Clindamycin get (called Clindoral) or a doxycycline gel (called Doxirobe) to help the pockets heal and allow the gingival to heal back to the gum.
+IF A PET HAS GINGIVAL POCKETS: We commonly use Clindamycin get (called Clindoral) or a doxycycline gel (called Doxirobe) to help the pockets heal and allow the gingival to heal back to the tooth.
 When we do this, we charge you for the product used and it does not count toward the surgical time.
 Clindoral is $40 per syringe.
 Doxirobe is $60 per syringe.